-HIST 2111 U.S. History
+HIST 2111 U.S. History I (3)

 Emphasizes the study of U. S. History to 1877 to include the post-Civil War period.
 The course focuses on the period from the Age of Discovery through the Civil War to include geographical, intellectual, political, economic and cultural development of the American people.
 It includes the history of Georgia and its constitutional development.
 Topics include colonization and expansion; the Revolutionary Era; the New Nation; nationalism, sectionalism, and reform; the Era of Expansion; and crisis, Civil War, and reconstruction.
-Pre-requisites: ENGL 1101 - Composition and Rhetoric with a minimum grade of "C".